roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 > In a future lesson, we'll introduce you to a fresh new syntax we can use to more concisely initialize an instance's properties, but one thing at a time...

-To add state to a component, we create a property named `state` and set it to an object with zero or more properties - each property representing a particular piece of state the application needs.
+To add state to a component, we create a property named `state` and set it to an object with zero or more properties - each property representing a particular piece of state the application or component needs.

 So far, we've created a `this.state.selColorIdx` property and are temporarily rendering it on the page.

 #### Does All Information Belong in State?

-**Question: What causes components to re-render?**

 So the answer to the question: _Does All Information Belong in State?_ is "no", not if the information never changes or if it does change, you don't want to cause components to re-render.

-When you have data that doesn't change, or don't want to re-render if it changes, we can define that data anywhere outside of the class component if the same variable should be accessed by all instances of the component, or as a property separate from `state` on the instance itself if every component should maintain its own copy.
+When you have data that doesn't change, or don't want to re-render if it changes, we can define that data:

+1. In a variable outside of the class component (if the same variable should be accessed by all instances of the component), or
+2. As a property separate from `state` on `this` (if every component should maintain its own copy).

 As discussed, we intend to use `this.state.selColorIdx` to hold the index of the selected within a `colors` array.